jumblexacm/jumble-bot/README.md

 4. Next to the new channel name, click **"Follow"** and choose your dev server where you installed the bot

-5. Consider creating another Discord app/bot, student org server, dev server, and MongoDB database as your dev environment.
+5. Consider creating another Discord app/bot, student org server, dev server, MongoDB database, and Algolia app as your dev environment.

 Notes about community servers:
 - For a message to appear in the dev server, you must post in the announcements channel *and* click "Publish."